 We freelancers are well aware that there are bad clients out there.
 There have been plenty of posts describing how to identify a bad web design client or a bad web design project.
-We’ve even mentioned bad projects on this blog in this post for new freelancers.
 There are also plenty of posts encouraging freelancers to say “no” to bad clients.

-However, there aren’t too many posts that explain how to turn bad work offers down.
-And turning work down is harder than you might think (as any freelancer who has ever accepted a bad project will tell you).
+However, there aren’t too many posts that explain how to turn bad work offers down or how to evaluate potential clients.
+Turning work down is harder than you might think (as any freelancer who has ever accepted a bad project will tell you).

 For one thing, we’re not used to turning work down.
 Everything about our business is geared towards finding clients and bringing them on board.
 Also, if you are accustomed to working in a traditional corporate environment, you’re probably not used to having the freedom to say “no” to a client or a project.

 In this post, I provide ten ready (and truthful) responses you can give when you’re asked to do a project that’s not right for you.
 (Because, after all, you don’t want to spend too much time on projects you aren’t going to work on.)

 Response #1: I’m Too Busy

 Have you ever accepted work you shouldn’t have even though you’re already too busy?
 I know that I have.